l7mp/stunner/doc/MONITORING.md

 ![Grafana Panel Configuration](grafana-add-panel-config_0.png)

-The expected outcome is a Grafana dashboard with a new panel showing `stunner_listener_connections`.
+The expected outcome is the dashboard with a new panel showing `stunner_listener_connections`.

 An example dashboard with data collected from the [simple-tunnel](https://github.com/l7mp/stunner/tree/main/examples/simple-tunnel) example: